erremauro/prettyerror/README.md

 })
 ```

-Take a look at [SolidRender](src/lib/solidrender), the default renderer, to learn how to write your custom renderer.
+Take a look at [SolidRender](src/class/SolidRender), the default renderer, and
+read the [API](docs/API.md) to learn how to write your custom renderer.

 ### Using custom languages